clementchadebec/benchmark_VAE/README.md

 the repo `your_hf_hub_repo` does not exist, a folder having the same name will be created.

 ### Downloading models from the Hub
-Equivalently, you can download or reload pythae.models directly from the Hub using the method `load_from_hf_hub`
+Equivalently, you can download or reload any Pythae's model directly from the Hub using the method `load_from_hf_hub`
 ```python
 >>> from pythae.models import AutoModel
 >>> my_downloaded_vae = AutoModel.load_from_hf_hub(hf_hub_path="path_to_hf_repo")
 ```

 ## Monitoing your experiments with **Wandb** 🧪
-Pythae also integrate the experiement tracking tool [wandb](https://wandb.ai/) allowing users to store their configs, monitor models' trainings and compare runs through a graphic interface.
+Pythae also integrates the experiement tracking tool [wandb](https://wandb.ai/) allowing users to store their configs, monitor their trainings and compare runs through a graphic interface.
 To be able use this feature you will need:
 - a valid wand account
 - the package `wandb` installed in your virtual env.
 If not you can install it with
 ```